roostergrin/front-end-dev-test/README.md

   2. Any struggles you faced when developing with technology you chose
   3. What you enjoyed the most and why

-If you have any questions please feel free to email me (Sebastian) at sebastian@roostergrin.com
+If you have any questions please feel free to email me (Sam) at sam.tweedy@roostergrin.com